-The Lovers Tarot card is one of the most complex cards in the deck.
-This is because it symbolizes opposites that complement each other.
+The Lovers Tarot card has one of the most complex meanings in the Tarot deck.
+The Lovers symbolizes opposites that complement each other.
 One of the themes of this card is the doctrine of Original Sin, yet this card suggests that it was not an error.
 Instead, it was the secret plan of Providence.

 Thanks to this plan, individuals will once again occupy the Garden of Eden.
 This time, when they do, they will endow it with a consciousness that they would never have achieved otherwise, learning to love one another.
 Adam and Eve represent lost innocence.
 This is because the snake coiled in the apple tree deceived them into disobedience and desire.